Frequently Asked Questions

 QUESTION: I noticed that some members use the designation Public Accountant (PA) after their name.
 I didn't see any courses or exams mentioned on your website to become a PA.
 Can anyone use this designation if they provide accounting services to the public?

 ANSWER: Colorado regulates licensed Certified Public Accountants Only.
 Virtually anyone else can call themselves a Public Accountant.
 Members of our society use the designation PA.
 They also use other designations which they have earned.
 We require our members to maintain Continuing Professional Education(CPE) requirements to retain their membership.
+Click Here for more information on the Public Accountant designation.

 QUESTION: I keep hearing about a PTIN.
 How do I get one?
 Do I have to renew it?
 What about the Competency Test?
 Where can I go to get more information?